obophenotype/cell-ontology/docs/editing_guidelines.md

 ORCID identifiers may also be used when the only available source for an assertion is an individual researcher.
 This should be done sparingly.

+**Technical details of adding a cross-reference using Protégé**:

+For all: In the "Create Annotation" window, select the annotation property **database_cross_reference**.

+If the cross-reference can be represented as a CURIE and is not an ORCID: Enter the CURIE, using the bioregistry standard prefix, as a Value on the "Literal" tab.
+Leave Datatype empty.

+Non-CURIE values (e.g., URLs) are discouraged, but when used are also entered the same way, i.e., as a literal string with no Datatype selected.

+In cases where more than one CURIE is available for a resource, e.g., both a PMID and a doi are available, there is no preference for one over the other.

+If the cross-reference is an ORCID, enter the ORCID as an IRI in the IRI field on the “IRI Editor” tab.

+To restate, in all cases except ORCIDs, the CURIE is preferred and entered as a literal string.
+For ORCIDs, the IRI is preferred and is entered as an IRI.

+The above instructions apply whether the cross-reference is added to another annotation (e.g., annotating a text defintion or comment) or adding to the overall class (i.e., not an annotation of another annotation).

+## Term contributors

+ When adding an ORCID to identify a term contributor, in the "Create Annotation" window, select the annotation property **dcterms:contributor**.
+The ORCID is still entered as an IRI on the “IRI Editor” tab.

 ## Formal definitions
 The formal definition of a class is made up of all the logical axioms about the class (as opposed to the annotation assertion axioms).
 This includes classification assertions, relationship assertions, equivalence assertions, and disjointness assertions.